makrai/notes/zhang2310-socioprag-64-lang.md

 * suggest that although ChatGPT has inferior ability on several languages in terms of detecting SM, a translate-then-detect approach may be possible

 ### 5.2.8 How do open-source LLMs perform with few-shot in-context learning?
-As

 * Table 6 compares three-shot and five-shot results with zero-shot results
 * few-shot learning does enhance the performance of BLOOM, mT5, LLaMA, and